cyrichardson/docs-cloud-big-data/dev-guide/cloud-bigdata-v2/common/how-to-use-curl.rst

 .. _auth-curl-json:

-The following command is an example cURL command that sends an authentication request to the Rackspace Cloud Identity service.
+The following example shows a cURL command for sending an authentication request to the Rackspace Cloud Identity service.

 **cURL command example: JSON request**